FocalNet/Networks-Beyond-Attention/README.md

 # Networks-Beyond-Attention
-A compilation of **MODERN** network architectures for vision and others without usage of self-attention mechanism
+A compilation of **MODERN** network architectures for vision and others without usage of self-attention mechanism.

 ## Papers